Home

 Without the added pain from doing these core exercises on the floor, you are more inclined to do the core training and therefore get better results!

-Here I am doing the crunch.
+Here I am doing the classic crunch.
 The farther up you sit towards the top of the ball, the greater the extension of your back and the harder it is.
 I am shown somewhere in the middle.

 Here is the side crunch version.
 I like to put my leg out in front to balance more.
 Make it harder by straightening your leg if you can.
 Or place your bent leg behind the other.